Renewed interest in furniture and objets d'art

 Access to the antique furniture market has been democratized with the development of the Internet and the appearance of e-commerce galleries such as ours, or specialized sites such as AnticStore, Proantic, Vinterior and 1stdibs.
 The development of this type of platform has been made possible in large part by the quality of the photos on offer.

 The circular economy should not be seen as a brake on economic development.
 Restoring an antique piece of furniture creates real value!
-We're redirecting the creation of value while preserving our environment.
+We're redirecting value creation while preserving our environment.
 Preserving our past can help preserve our future.